matrix-org/matrix-spec-proposals/proposals/2596-always-allow-rescinding-invites.md

 Race conditions over federation could result in weird situations, as users would have permission to change `invite`->`leave`, but not `join`->`leave`.
 Hopefully the state resolution algorithm can handle those cases adequately.

+## Unstable prefix
+The vendor-prefixed room version `net.maunium.msc2596` can be used until the proposal is assigned to a future official room version.